jeffgbutler/CarvelWorkshop/README.md

 # Carvel Workshop

 Understanding the Carvel tools is fundamental to success with Tanzu.
+But it's not just for Tanzu.
+The Carvel tools are small composable tools that can be used to improve any workflow involving YAML or Kubernetes.
 Most of the Carvel tools are command line tools that do relatively simple things.
-Used together, they form a very capable toolchain for working with Kubernetes.
+Together, they fill in a lot missing pieces in a Kubernetes workflow.

 Some Carvel tools are installed into Kubernetes clusters as controllers.
 In fact, the definition of a "Tanzu" cluster is just a plain old Kubernetes cluster with two specific Carvel tools installed: the secretgen-controller and the kapp-controller.